7 Reasons You Need to Visit Alentejo, Portugal

 4. Great Hikes

-The landscape of the Alentejo region consists mostly of vast plains and rolling hills.
+The only thing better than reading about adventure is experiencing it, and the Alentejo region of Portugal is perfect for adventurers!
+The landscape of Alentejo consists mostly of vast plains and rolling hills.
 Which means lots of different hiking trails, from ones that are really easy, to trails that even a pro would have to think twice about!

 But they all have one thing in common – the views are incomparable to anything else you can imagine.
 The entire region is picturesque, and wherever you look, it is almost like you are looking at a postcard.
 One attractive option is to just put on your hiking boots and explore the hills at your own pace.